 If you’re planning to remodel your bathroom, you want to update the look, increase resale value, add functionality, amenities and storage or a combination of all or some of these.
 Simple enough.

-But the scope of the project depends on a variety factors — most of all budget, but also how long you’ve been in the house and how long you plan to stay there.
+But the scope of the project depends on a variety of factors — most of all budget, but also how long you’ve been in the house and how long you plan to stay there.
 As with most things, there are three levels of bathroom remodeling: good, better and best, says Leslie Molloy, a design consultant at Normandy Remodeling.
 In this new series, we’ll take you through the planning and execution process for remodeling your main bathroom.

 Of course, the costs below are all relative and will depend on a variety of factors, including where you live, how old your home is and what kind of renovations have already been done.
 Remodeling a bathroom from the 1990s is a lot different than overhauling one built in the 1920s with mud-set floors and galvanized plumbing.
 “Older houses likely have had a series of previous remodels that we usually have to peel back the layers and see what’s there,” says Brad Little, president of Case Remodeling in Charlotte, North Carolina.